stakater/IngressMonitorController/README.md

 *Note*: Before applying rbac.yaml, You need to modify the namespace in the `RoleBinding` subjects section to the namespace you want to apply rbac.yaml to.

+#### Using 1 Ingress Monitor Controller for all namespaces

+By default the controller watches in the `default` namespace.
+If you want to use 1 instance of Ingress Monitor Controller for your cluster, you can follow 1 of the steps below:

+##### Via Helm Chart

+Set `watchNamespace` to `null` in `values.yaml` before applying the helm chart and the controller will then watch in all namespaces.

+##### Via Kubernetes Manifests

+Apply the manifests located under `/examples/watch-all-namespaces/` in any namespace and then the deployed controller will watch in all namespaces.

 ### Helm Charts

 Or alternatively if you configured `helm` on your cluster, you can deploy the controller via helm chart located under `kubernetes/chart` folder.

-#### Using Ingress Monitor Controller globally

-If you want to use 1 instance of Ingress Monitor Controller for your cluster, you can remove `watchNamespace` key from `values.yaml` before applying the helm chart and the controller will then watch in all namespaces.
-By default the controller watches in the `default` namespace.

 ## Adding support for a new Monitor